 What if I have a ruptured silicone breast implant?

-Fiala Aesthetics is very familiar with this problem.
+Dr. Fiala is very familiar with this problem.
 The treatment is a surgical one – consisting of removing the old implant and free-floating silicone gel, and performing a capsulectomy to complete the “tidy up”.
 At that point, a new implant – either silicone gel or saline – can be placed, if desired by the patient.

 Why should I choose Fiala Aesthetics for my breast implant revision?

 With a busy breast-implant related practice, Fiala Aesthetics has extensive experience in these breast implant revision surgeries, and a high success rate in these challenging revisional procedures.